Lils Mackintosh: Vocal type

-“Few singers can do jazz with a raw and bluesy feel like Lils Mackintosh.” – Angelique van Os, journalist, 2009.
+"Few singers can do jazz with a raw and bluesy feel like Lils Mackintosh." – Angelique van Os, journalist, 2009.

 Mackintosh is often compared to Billie Holiday, but that comparison is superficial at most.
 What these singers have in common is the capacity to immerse themselves into a song and sing it as if it were their own story.
 But other than that, Mackintosh's sound is very much her own.
-She has a multi octave range, but uses two distinctly different voices to emote her music.
+She had a multi octave range, but used two distinctly different voices to emote her music.
 Her lower voice is more bluesy in character and has a full warm sound, her high voice has a husky feel to it; it's melancholic with a little rough edge to boot.
 Mackintosh is instantly recognizable and her timing and phrasing are exemplary.